 Down south, visit cannabis capital Garberville, and be awe-struck by the tallest living trees in the entire world at Humboldt Redwoods State Park.

-McKinleyville is a picturesque community situated on a bluff overlooking the Pacific Ocean with a backdrop of tree covered mountains.
-This modern day town, surrounded by rural beauty, has kept its leisurely-paced atmosphere, which makes McKinleyville unique.
-McKinleyville offers something for everyone, whether you're an outdoor enthusiast, looking for a quiet getaway, taking the family on a tour of Northern California or looking to relocate!
+McKinleyville is a picturesque community situated on a bluff overlooking the Pacific Ocean with a backdrop of tree-covered mountains.
+This modern-day town, surrounded by rural beauty, has kept its leisurely-paced atmosphere, which makes McKinleyville unique.
+McKinleyville offers something for everyone, whether you're an outdoor enthusiast, looking for a quiet getaway, taking the family on a tour of Northern California, or looking to relocate.

 Don’t miss summer in Fortuna (aka the Friendly City), located just south of Eureka.
-Start with a week of thrilling events to celebrate the Fortuna Rodeo, then onto the epic Auto Expo, a spectacular 4th of July fireworks extravaganza, Hops in Humboldt (featuring over 50 breweries, sunshine, food, and live local music, but postponed until 2021), and ending in the Apple Harvest Festival — it’s everything summer should be!
+Start with a week of thrilling events to celebrate the Fortuna Rodeo, then onto the epic Auto Expo, a spectacular 4th of July fireworks extravaganza, Hops in Humboldt (featuring over 50 breweries, sunshine, food, and live local music, but postponed due to COVID-19), and ending in the Apple Harvest Festival — it’s everything summer should be!
 Not in town for summer?
 You’ll still find tasty treats, historic charm, and flowers on every corner of Main Street.

 For those who wish to elevate the magic, this is the place.
 Counter-culture was born here, and with it, a lasting legacy that resonates today.
 Southern Humboldt awaits with open arms those who seek an authentic cultural experience from America's cannabis heartland.

 Head over to visitredwoods.com to plan the rest of your stay in Humboldt County.